Open-Historical-Map-Labs/openhistoricaltiles/OpenMapTiles_TesseraService.md

 ## Debugging Tip

-Tessera performs a query against each datasource (layer) b running its SQL.
+Tessera performs a query against each datasource (layer) by running the defined SQL query.
 This means that if any of your SQL definitions don't work properly, the service won't start properly.
 Fortunately, it will crash with a verbose SQL error and you'll know what's going on.

 In fact, while developing the datasourcelayers, you may find it useful to manually start the service without `systemctl` so you can see the error messages: